- ✎ Updated

 - ❯ CPA Exam Study Tips

 Ready to become a certified public accountant?
-You are in the right place to learn exactly what is tested on this comprehensive Uniform CPA examination!
+You are in the right place to learn exactly what is tested on this comprehensive Uniform CPA Examination!

 But before you apply, you should familiarize yourself with exactly what is tested on the exam so there are NO surprises.